boxiXia/boxiXia.github.io/content/about.md

 ## Research

-I'm a researcher focused on machine learning and robotics.
+I'm a postdoctoral researcher at Duke University focused on robotics and machine learning.
 You can find my publications on [Google Scholar](https://scholar.google.com/citations?user=TjA61pwAAAAJ&hl=en).

 ## Background